inveniosoftware/react-searchkit/docs/docs/components/error.md

 id: error
 title: Error
 ---

-This component renders the errors returned by the REST API, e.g. 4xx or 5xx.
+`Error` renders the errors returned by the REST API, e.g. 4xx or 5xx.

 ## Usage